jpgordon00/UnityFileDownloader/README.md

 ## Appendix

-This file downloader was built because UnityWebRequest and recent solutions built by Unity and third-parties are subpar.
-Please submit any pull-requests that you deem to be a necessary contribution.
+This file downloader was built because UnityWebRequest and recent solutions built by Unity and third-parties are subpar and bare of features.
+While this project is written 100% in C#, this downloader should support all platforms that Unity does.

 ## Features